 Ravinder on ethnicity and cancer

-After going through breast cancer herself, Ravinder decided to raise awareness of cancer in her local Asian community.
-Ravinder feels that cancer is still treated as a taboo subject among Asian communities, and she wants to help women become more aware of any changes in their bodies so that they can be diagnosed and treated earlier.
+After going through breast cancer, Ravinder decided to raise awareness of cancer in her local Asian community.
+Ravinder feels cancer is still treated as a taboo subject in Asian communities.
+She wants to help women become more aware of changes in their bodies, so they can be diagnosed and treated earlier.

-My viewpoint is that there is a real problem in the ethnic Asian community when it comes to cancer.
-A lot of them, especially the older people, just don’t know what the illness is or how life-threatening it can be.
-Living in an Asian community and having cancer is very, very hard because it’s almost like a taboo subject.
+There is a real problem in the ethnic Asian community when it comes to cancer.
+A lot of [people in the community], especially the older people, don’t know what the illness is or how life-threatening it can be.
+Living in an Asian community and having cancer is very, very hard.
+It’s almost like a taboo subject.

 'There's nothing to be ashamed of.'

-I found that I couldn’t talk openly to the Asian community about my diagnosis, but then I felt that I needed to talk about it, because you’re raising awareness for other ladies out there.
+I found I couldn’t talk openly to the Asian community about my diagnosis.
+But I felt I needed to talk about it, [to] raise awareness for other ladies out there.
 There’s nothing to be ashamed of.
-I try to go to our temples and raise awareness there in small groups.
-I try to have one-to-ones with these women, so that they are aware of any changes in their bodies.
-And by communicating with them, my confidence has grown too.
+I try to go to our temples and raise awareness in small groups.
+I try to have one-to-ones with these women, so they are aware of changes in their bodies.
+By communicating with them, my confidence has grown too.
 I get huge satisfaction from it.

 Cancer has definitely changed me.
-I am stronger and more confident in myself and I am more passionate about people in the community feeling safe to talk about cancer and understand it.
+I am stronger and more confident in myself.
+I'm passionate about people in the community feeling safe to talk about cancer and understand it.